Walkthrough: Connecting to Data in a Local Database File (Windows Forms)

 To complete this walkthrough, you need access to the SampleDatabase.mdf database that you create by completing Walkthrough: Creating a Local Database File in Visual Studio.

 To create and configure a dataset

-If the Data Sources window isn't showing, choose View, Other Windows, Show Data Sources on the menu bar.
+If the Data Sources window isn't showing, choose the Shift-Alt-D keys or, on the menu bar, choose View, Other Windows, Show Data Sources.

 In the Data Sources window, choose the Add New Data Source link.

 In the Data Source Configuration Wizard, choose the Next button two times to accept the default settings.

 On the Choose Your Data Connection page, choose the New Connection button.

 In the Data source list, choose Microsoft SQL Server Database File, and then choose the Continue button.